Whalley7/Web-Development-Milestone-Project-1/PROJECT.md

 I deployed the page on GitHub pages via the following procedure: -​

-From the project's repository, go to the Settings tab.
+In the project's respository, go to the settings tab.
-From the left-hand menu, select the Pages tab.
+Navigate to the left-hand menu and selct the Pages tab.
-Under the Source section, select the Main branch from the drop-down menu and click Save.
+Select the Main branch from under the Source section drop-down menu and click save.
-A message will be displayed to indicate a successful deployment to GitHub pages and provide the live link.​You can find the live site via the following URL - live webpage
+A message will be visibel to indicate a successful deployment to Github pages and this will provid a live link.
+The website can be found via the following URL

 ##  Tech